-Bryce has Arizona Long Term Care System (ALTCS) benefits and has a Pooled trust.
+The customer has Arizona Long Term Care System (ALTCS) benefits and has a Pooled trust.
 The trustee submits a one-time disbursement request for the following expenses:

-- · Airfare for Bryce, his caregiver, and his best friend to travel to Florida; - Hotel stay for 3 days; and - Tickets for Bryce, his caregiver, and best friend to go to an amusement park.
+- Airfare for the customer, his caregiver, and his best friend to travel to Florida; - · Hotel stay for 3 days; and - Tickets for the customer, his caregiver, and best friend to go to an amusement park.